NOT SHAKEN: Addy Bond Has Stirring Night With 24 Points, Including Half-Court Buzzer-Beater as Bulldogs Beat Rival Moniteau, 39-36

 “She never lacks in confidence,” said Redbank Valley coach Chris Edmonds.
 “That was a breakout game for her.”

-Bond had taken those kind of desperation shots at the buzzer before; they had rarely gone in.
+Bond had taken those kinds of desperation shots at the buzzer before; they had rarely gone in.

 She took one at the end of the third quarter and it did fall through with a swish.
 That emboldened her to take another at the end of the fourth quarter, even though she was more hoping for contact than a game-winning prayer to be answered.